 Developing a successful brand can be very challenging.
-It must encapsulate your business’ personality, values, market niche, passion, and target audience in a clear way.
-It can take a lot of development time to get it right.
+It must encapsulate a business’s brand personality, values, market niche, identity and target audience in a clear way.
+It usually takes a lot of development time to get it right.

-One of the most important elements to consider when designing a brand is colour.
-Colours can trigger an emotional response in a viewer, which can dramatically change how they perceive your brand.
-In this post, we’ll explain why colour works this way and share some tips for choosing a colour for your brand.
+One of the most important elements to consider while building a brand is colour.
+Colours can trigger an emotional response in viewers, ones that can drastically change their perception of the brand.
+In this blog entry, we are going to explain how colour functions and share our insights on choosing the right colour for your brand.

 Why Is Colour So Important?

-Humans are reliant on visual perception.
-What we see with our eyes helps us make sense of the environment around us, like our sense of smell or hearing.
+Humans are highly reliant on visual perception.
+What our eyes see helps us make sense of the environment around us, just like how our senses of smell or hearing operate.

-Our brains are hardwired to look for colours and patterns which may indicate a source of food or a threat of some kind.
-Once the human brain has identified a new colour, it will trigger activity in the cerebral cortex and central nervous system.
-It will also produce chemicals that can elicit an emotional response, a process which is related to our survival instincts.
+Our brains are hardwired to identify colours and patterns that indicate a source of food or a threat of some sort.
+Once the human brain has managed to identify a new colour, activity in the cerebral cortex and central nervous system will be triggered.
+The human brain will instantly produce chemicals that are going to elicit an emotional response of some sort, a process that is strongly related to our survival instincts.

-Take the colour red for example.
-It can elicit feelings of caution, because red is the colour of blood.
-Seeing red can also make a person feel tense and ready for action.
+Let us examine the example of the colour red.
+It can provenly elicit feelings of caution, since our blood is red.
+Red can also make a person feel tense and ready for action.
 Green, on the other hand, can make us feel calm and at ease.
-This is largely because the human brain associates green with plants, which provide cover from predators and may contain food.
-If perception of colour is important for human survival – just think about what it means for your brand.
+This is largely related to the fact that the human brain tends to associate green with plants that used to provide cover from predators or with certain kinds of vegetables.
+If perception of colour is important for human survival, just think about what it means for your brand.

-Seeing a colour can also trigger memories of certain events, people, or places.
+Being exposed to colour can also trigger memories of certain events, people or places.
 This can increase the emotional impact of specific colours even more for some people.
-A person’s culture can even play a role in determining how they perceive colours, because they may have learned to associate colours with certain events.
+A person’s cultural background can even play a major role in determining their perception of colours, as different groups of people may have learned to associate colours with different types of events.

-To give you an example, people in western countries associate black with death, as it is worn at funerals.
-However, Chinese families wear white to funerals, so they do not have the same association.
-These cultural associations should be kept in mind if you are marketing a brand to a specific audience.
+People in western countries, for instance, tend to associate the colour black with death, as it is traditionally worn at funerals.
+However, Chinese families wear white at funerals, making it safe to assume that the two do not share the same association.
+These types of cultural associations should be kept in mind while implementing marketing activities that expose a brand to a specific audience.

-The brain recognises colours with long wavelengths (red, orange, yellow) more rapidly than ones with short wavelengths (violet, indigo, blue, green).
-This is one of the reasons why colours like red feel energetic and lively, while colours like blue and green feel less stimulating.
-It’s also the reason why high-impact brands often use the colour red.
+Additionally, the human brain recognises colours with long wavelengths (red, orange, yellow) more rapidly than ones with short wavelengths (violet, indigo, blue, green).
+This is one of the reasons why colours like the former feel energetic and lively, while colours like blue and green appear as less stimulating.
+It also explains why high-impact brands often use the colour red.

 Choosing A Colour For Your Brand

-Here are a few considerations to keep in mind when thinking about the colours to use in your brand
+Here are a few considerations to keep in mind when thinking about which colours to use in your brand strategy.

 The Target Audience

 Successful brand-building is always customer-centric.
-Think about the kinds of people who will be using your product.
-Are they young, energetic, and looking for fun?
-Or are they looking for safety, security, and serenity?
-Will your chosen colour be memorable to people in this demographic?
-Remember to consider culture when assessing which kinds of colours your audience would prefer.
+Think about the kinds of people that will be using your product.
+Are they young, energetic and looking for fun?
+Or are they looking for safety, security and serenity?
+Will the colour of choice be memorable and appealing to people in your target demographic?
+Remember to consider several cultural factors, prior to assessing the kinds of colours that will resonate with your audience.

-Clever use of colour in branding can help you achieve product or service differentiation in the marketplace more easily.
-For a clear example, look at Apple’s G3 commercial from the 1990s.
-Apple managed to associate PCs with the brown boxes they normally arrived in, while associating their own computers with bright and intriguing colours.
+Strategic and intelligent use of colour in branding can lead your brand towards product or service differentiation more easily.
+A clear example would be Apple’s G3 commercial from the 1990s.
+The lesser-known back then tech giant had managed to associate computers with the brown boxes they normally arrived in, while associating their own computers with vivid, bright and intriguing colours.

 Brand archetypes are genres which brands fit into.
 One example is the Sage archetype, which is used by businesses seeking to convey a sense of wisdom and knowledge.
 Each archetype is associated with certain colours.
 So, if you wish to reinforce a particular archetype, it may be worth using one of the colours associated with it.